nodejs/node/doc/api/cluster.markdown

 This function returns `true` if the worker is connected to its master via its IPC channel, `false` otherwise.
 A worker is connected to its master after it's been created.
-It is disconnected after the `disconnect` event is emitted.
+It is disconnected after the `'disconnect'` event is emitted.

 ### worker.isDead()